jlxq0/jlxq0/README.md

 👀 I’m interested in art, food and tech.

-🌱 I’m currently learning Ruby.
+🌱 I’m currently learning Elixir.

 💞️ I’m looking to collaborate on new projects.